 Pursuing Common Questions

 Students will make various descriptions of the celery.
-They may mention the celery stalk's rigidity describing the stalks as “hard” or “firm”.
-They may take notice of the color.
+They may mention the celery stalk's rigidity, describing the stalks as “hard” or “firm.”
+They may notice the color.
 Students might also notice moisture in or around the outside of the celery stalk.
 All of these observations are valuable for prompting students to think about water being inside the celery stalk.

-The leaves need water in order to complete the process of photosynthesis.
+The leaves need water to complete the process of photosynthesis.
 Younger students will not know this yet, but older students may.

-Place a stalk of celery in the microwave for 30 seconds.
+Place a celery stalk in the microwave for 30 seconds.
 Ask students to observe the celery stalk and how it is different from when they first observed it.
-Ask them to describe what properties have changed and what they observe now they didn’t before.
-Students will mention the celery is soft, almost “rubbery”, and it has lost its rigidity.
+Ask them to describe what properties have changed and what they observe now that they didn’t before.
+Students will mention the celery is soft, almost “rubbery,” and it has lost its rigidity.
 Ask them why they think this happened.

 After reading the article, ask your children the following questions:

 What is one new thing you learned that you didn’t know before?

 Which of our original questions did our discussion and the article answer?